After years of pain and suffering, Kyabram woman meets brother for the first time - Shepparton News

 After a lifetime of wondering who her real parents were, Tracey eventually made contact with her birth parents.

-“I took my camera and told my mum if she smelt like alcohol, I would leave,” Tracey said.
+“I took my camera and told my mum if she smelt like alcohol, I would leave.

-In a bid to help children who were trapped in the same position in which she had been, Tracey worked at the same Melbourne children’s centre at which she had lived as a child for six years.
+In a bid to help children who were trapped in the same position in which she had been, Tracey worked at the same Melbourne children’s centre she had lived at as a child for six years.

-“I was the first one ever to go through the system and come back and work there to help kids like myself,” she said.
+“I was the first one ever to go through the system and come back and work there to help kids like myself,” Tracey said.

 “But I made history there.
 The kids loved me very much.”